- Observe - Learn how to recognize when animals look “off” due to an illness.

 - Report - Develop a communication plan so everyone knows how to report abnormal findings in your herd.

 The producer or animal caretaker, in cooperation with the local veterinarian, is the first line of defense in protecting the herd from the spread of illness and diseases, beginning with the detection of a sick animal.
 Most farmers know their animals very well and can notice even subtle changes in an animal’s behavior such as isolation, loss of appetite, lethargy, etc., which can be the first indications of an illness or injury.
 Animals exhibiting these minor changes in behavior should be monitored closely and a veterinarian should be contacted if the signs do not disappear in a short period of time.

-More visible symptoms such as coughing, excessive salivation, diarrhea, abortions, and neurological disorders (e.g., circling, head pressing, stumbling, blindness) are obvious signs of problems.
-At the first obvious signs of problems, a veterinarian should be called to make a farm visit for evaluation.
+More visible signs such as coughing, excessive salivation, diarrhea, abortions, and neurological disorders (e.g., circling, head pressing, stumbling, blindness) are obvious concerns.
+At the first sign of problems, a veterinarian should be called to make a farm visit for evaluation.
 If possible, the animals' caretakers should be trained to determine heart rate, respiratory rate, temperature, and dehydration status.
 This information can be useful during the first call to the veterinarian to indicate the severity of the problem.
 Knowing the number of animals affected also helps the veterinarian determine the extent of the problem.

 Keep in mind that animals with infectious diseases exhibit signs of illness after an incubation period, which is the time from pathogen exposure to the time clinical symptoms appear.
 The incubation period can vary from hours to weeks, and with some diseases animals may be shedding the pathogen (and therefore exposing other animals to the biological agent) during that time.